SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ![Query Results SQL](./images/1.jpg)
 ![ChartL](./images/PB1.jpg)

+The data above shows a consistent increase in both sales and profits from 2011 to 2014.
+Sales grew from 2250.94K in 2011 to 4276.7K in 2014, while profits rose from 247.13K in 2011 to 498.17K in 2014.
+This indicates a steady improvement in our financial performance over the years.

 ### 2. What are the total sales and total profits per quarter?
 Total sales and profits per quarter